Phase-dependent fluctuations in intermittent resonance fluorescence

 \section{Conditional Homodyne Detection}

 Figure \ref{fig:chdsetup} illustrates the setup for amplitude-intensity correlation by CHD.
-Its theory was first presented in \cite{CCFO00} and its application to resonance fluorescence of a 2LA in \cite{hmcb10,CaGH15} and of a $V$ three-level atom in \cite{MaCa08,CaGM14,XGJM15}.
+Its theory was first presented in \cite{CCFO00}; its application to resonance fluorescence of a 2LA was given in \cite{hmcb10,CaGH15}, and its application to that of a $V$-type three-level atom was presented in \cite{MaCa08,CaGM14,XGJM15}.
 Hence, here we show only its basic features.
 A quadrature of the field, $E_{\phi}$, is measured in balanced homodyne detection conditioned on the direct detection of a photon (intensity, $I$) at detector $D_I$, i.e., $\langle I(0)E_{\phi}(\tau) \rangle_{st}$.
 Here, $E_{\phi} \propto \sqrt{\eta} \sigma_{\phi}$ and $I \propto \eta \sigma_+ \sigma_-$.
-Upon normalization, the dependence of the correlation on the detector efficiency $\eta$ is cancelled.
+Upon normalization, the dependence of the correlation on the detector efficiency $\eta$ is canceled.
 Then

 where it is assumed that the system is stationary,